-Roundup: The Perfect Pair of Men’s Underwear for Every Conceivable Situation
+The Best Men’s Underwear for Every Conceivable Situation

 Your underwear drawer could use a makeover.
 We're here for you.

 It’s easy, living in a modern menswear wonderland of slub hemp tees, Japanese denim and blanket-lined shirt jackets, to forget about the basics underneath.
-The socks, the undershirts, the boxer briefs.
-But your undergarments, especially your underwear, are well worth your attention — and cash.
+But your undergarments, especially men’s underwear, are well worth your attention — and cash.

 Longtime powerhouses Fruit of the Loom (168-years-old) and Hanes (119-years-old) are still kicking it, and still fill the bottom drawers of many a Baby Boomer’s nightstand, but lately, younger, hungrier brands like Mack Weldon, Tommy John, and Saxx have entered the men’s underwear space, selling briefs and trunks with silver threading, hammock-inspired pouches, and “stay-put” technology.

 These advancements in men’s underwear have also brought us to an important conclusion: if you’re running and sleeping in the same pair of skivvies, you’re doing yourself a disservice.
 Your drawer should be a diverse group, with technical options for a range of use cases.
 Which is why we recently spent a few weeks testing 10 different pairs, and decided on the situation each would thrive in.
 Below, find a pair for everything from flights to date night, plus our favorite overall boxer brief, which will serve you well for just about any activity.